Wouldn’t it be amazing to make money being nosey? Well – you can. So it’s time to put your natural curiosity to use.

-All activities must be carefully documented in order to provide a thorough report for the client, so an eye for detail is essential.
-Other qualities that will come in handy are:
+All activities must be carefully documented to provide a thorough report for the client.
+Therefore you need to demonstrate you have an eye for detail.
+You’ll also find it helpful to have:

 - Assertiveness and boldness – you can’t chicken out halfway through solving the mystery.

-- Effective communication skills, to wheedle out information from whomever you come across.
+- Effective communication skills to wheedle out information from people.

 - Quick decision-making.

-- CONSTANT VIGILANCE! – as Mad-Eye Moody would say.
-You need to be always watching and not allow yourself to get distracted, no matter how cute the person across the road or how boring your current task is.
+- Constant vigilance, as Mad-Eye Moody would say.
+You need to be always watching.
+You can’t allow yourself to get distracted, no matter how cute the person across the road or how boring your current task is.
 Focus is essential so you don’t miss something important, like your client’s husband walking into a lady friend’s house with a bunch of flowers.

-- An understanding of the law is very important.
-This is not only so that you can catch criminals, but also so that you don’t break the law yourself by accident.
-If you are on the tail of an outlaw, knowing what constitutes good evidence that will hold up in court is also essential to tuck them safely behind bars.
+- An understanding of the law.
+Not only so that you can catch criminals, but also so that you don’t break the law yourself by accident.
+If you’re on the tail of an outlaw, knowing what constitutes good evidence that’ll hold up in court is also essential to tuck them safely behind bars.

 - And of course – you’ve got to be nosey.